hannesdatta/course-odcm/content/docs/course/project/projectideas.md

   - How can you identify upcoming Youtubers that show great potential for an advertising partnership?
   - How does Twitch help creators earn money and build their fandom?
 -->

-# Projects from previous edition
-To give you an idea of what a good project could look like, we published some of the projects from the Fall 2021 edition.
-Feel free to check these out and get inspired by them for your own team project!

-You can find the projects by [clicking here!](https://zenodo.org/record/5902839#.YfAO02DTX0o)